If the holidays are a busy time for your small business, you know how important the next few months will be.

-- Offer a coupon: With Constant Contact, you can easily add a coupon to an email that customers can print out or redeem from their mobile device.
+- Offer a coupon: With Constant Contact, you can easily add a coupon to an email that customers can print out or redeem from their mobile devices.

-- Host an event: Hosting a holiday event is the perfect way to thank employees and customers for their continued support throughout the whole year.
-It’s also a great opportunity to bring customers into your store and provide a memorable holiday experience.
+- Host an event: Hosting an online holiday event is the perfect way to thank employees and customers for their continued support throughout the whole year.
+It’s also a great opportunity to drive traffic to your online store and provide a memorable holiday experience.

-- Add value: If discounts and sales aren’t the right fit for your business, there are a number of other ways you can add value tduring he holiday season.
+- Add value: If discounts and sales aren’t the right fit for your business, there are a number of other ways you can add value during the holiday season.

 Take action: Think about an offer that got people excited in the past.
-Even if it wasn’t during the holidays, chances are there certain details about the offer that stood out and could be used to your advantage.
-We’ve created a holiday promotional plan to help you get started (see pages 5-6).
+Even if it wasn’t during the holidays, chances are there are certain details about the offer that stood out and could be used to your advantage.

 5. Create a plan to stay connected